tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </blockquote>
 <strong>passthrough: bool, optional (default=False)</strong>
 <blockquote>
-When False, only the predictions of estimators will be used as training data for the final estimator.
+When False, only the predictions of estimators are used as training data for the final estimator.
 When True, the estimator is trained on the predictions as well as the original training data.
-The passed dataset will be scaled if any of the models require scaled features and they are not already.
+The passed dataset is scaled if any of the models require scaled features and they are not already.
 </blockquote>